nicolaferraro/nicolaferraro.github.io/_posts/2016-09-25-apache-camel-meets-spring-boot.md

 This is a fundamental requirement for any microservice living in a cloud environment, because it allows the cloud provider (eg. Kubernetes) to detect any anomaly and take corrective actions.

-Indeed, one of the big news in the context of Microservices is that much effort has been made to improve its compatibility with **Spring-Boot**.
+Indeed, one of the big news in the context of Microservices is that much effort has been made to improve Camel's compatibility with **Spring-Boot**.

 Spring-Boot is one of the top trending frameworks in the *Microservices* era, one of the fundamental building blocks for creating cloud enabled applications, at least in the Java universe.